getfem/getfem/doc/sphinx/source/install/install_linux.rst

-The last step is to add the path to the toolbox in the matlab path:
+The last step is to add the path to the toolbox in the octave path:

 * you can put ``addpath('toolbox_dir', '-begin')`` to your ``$HOME/.octaverc`` file
 * you can simply use the ``addpath`` command in the octave command line.